School Meals

 To give our pupils a wide variety of options, our lunch menu operates on a three week rota and includes Halal and non-Halal meat.

-Our current lunch menus are displayed below (updated for April 2024).
+Our current lunch menus are displayed below (updated for November 2024).

-Breaktime Tuck & Snacks
+Breaktime Snacks

 You may wish to send your own snack in to school for your child to eat during breaktime.
 This must be a healthy snack as opposed to chocolate, sweets or crisps.